BNP Paribas leads European shares higher after sanctions settlement

 Asset performance in 2014: link.reuters.com/gap87v

-Today’s European research round-up (Reporting by Sudip Kar-Gupta Editing by Jeremy Gaunt)
+Today’s European research round-up (additional reporting by Blaise Robinson and Alexandre Boksenbaum-Granier; Editing by Sophie Walker)